dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q2 = [
+display_quiz([
   {
     "question": "How does the chapter characterise DraCor from a technical perspective?", "type": "multiple_choice",
     "answers": [
       {"answer": "As a single monolithic web application with one database and no external services.", "correct": False, "feedback": "No. The chapter explicitly says DraCor is not a single application."}, {"answer": "As a system of interconnected services maintained by a community and embedded in a broader infrastructure landscape.", "correct": True, "feedback": "Correct.
-This formulation captures the chapter’s central definition of DraCor as infrastructure."}, {"answer": "As a front-end visualisation tool that only displays data generated elsewhere.", "correct": False, "feedback": "Too narrow.
+This formulation captures the chapter's central definition of DraCor as infrastructure."}, {"answer": "As a front-end visualisation tool that only displays data generated elsewhere.", "correct": False, "feedback": "Too narrow.
 The front-end is only one component of the overall system."}, {"answer": "As a local desktop program used mainly for TEI editing.", "correct": False, "feedback": "No. DraCor is not described as a desktop TEI editor."}
     ]
   }
-]

-display_quiz(q2, max_width=1000)
+], max_width=1000)
 :::

 ## Question 3